pbojan/cryptocoins-desklet-cinnamon/README.md

 ## Usage Help

+#### Installation

-To use the desklet first you need to install it from the Desklets window, steps are below:
+**To use the Desklet first you need to install it from the Desklets window, steps are below:**

 1. Go to your desktop and click the right mouse button
 2. From the menu select the `Add Desklets` option
 3. Select the tab `Available Desklets(online)`
-4. Find the `Crypto Coins Ticker` desklet, you can use the search bar
+4. Find the `Crypto Coins Ticker` Desklet, you can use the search bar
 5. Mark it for installation and click the button in the left bottom corner

+*NOTE: It is also possible to install the Desklet manually by coping the `files/cryptocoins@pbojan` folder to `~/.local/share/cinnamon/desklets/` but it is recommended to use the steps above to always get the latest version!*

+#### Usage

-To add the desklet to your desktop, please follow the steps below:
+**To add the Desklet to your desktop, please follow the steps below:**

 1. Select again the `Add Desklets` option
-2. Find the `Crypto Coins Ticker` desklet in the list
+2. Find the `Crypto Coins Ticker` Desklet in the list
 3. Select it and click `Add to desktop` button

-*NOTE: You can add up to 10 different instances of the desklet and select different coins for them!*
+*NOTE: You can add up to 10 different instances of the Desklet and select different coins for them!*

+#### Configuration

-To configure the desklet, please follow the steps below:
+**To configure the Desklet, please follow the steps below:**

-1. Click the right mouse button while hovering on the desklet
+1. Click the right mouse button while hovering on the Desklet
 2. Select `Configure` from the menu
 3. The settings menu should appear and you can select the following:
     - What kind of coin to be displayed on the ticker